katzenpost/katzenpost/specs/pki.rst

 ===============

-   Mixnets are designed with the assumption that a Public Key Infraestructure (PKI) exists and it gives each client the same view of the network.
+   Mixnets are designed with the assumption that a Public Key Infrastructure (PKI) exists and it gives each client the same view of the network.
 This specification is inspired by the Tor and Mixminion Directory Authority systems [MIXMINIONDIRAUTH]_ [TORDIRAUTH]_, whose main features are precisely what we need for our PKI.
 These are